Medical expert of the article

 - estrogens for the first phase of the monthly cycle, gestagens for the second phase.

-With insufficient general somatic development, thyroid hormones are used (sodium levothyroxine, 100-150 mcg per day), anabolic steroid drugs (methandrostenolone 5 mg 1-2 times a day, depending on the type of disorders).
-[17]
+In case of insufficient general somatic development, thyroid hormones are used (sodium levothyroxine 100-150 mcg per day), anabolic steroid drugs (methandrostenolone 5 mg 1-2 times per day, depending on the type of disorder). [ 17 ]

 - Antibiotics are prescribed for frequent infectious processes: